- Dead End“It come at midnight. Big an’ fat an’ looking for likkle children to eat. So it can

 Tanty was waiting on the gallery.

 “Vere Joseph Carmino, why you won’t take telling?
-I tell you make sure you find yourself home before night fall an’ every night you come running down the road after dark like some devil chasin’ you….Read more of The Boy from Willow Bend. (click text to go to the books page; image to go to The Boy from Willow Bend’s review page AND click here for the launch gallery).
+I tell you make sure you find yourself home before night fall an’ every night you come running down the road after dark like some devil chasin’ you….Read more of The Boy from Willow Bend. (click text to go to the books page; image to go to The Boy from Willow Bend’s review page, here to go to the Study Guide, AND click here for the launch gallery).